Javed0-786/KnoWoW/README.md

 - **Sleek and Intuitive Interface**: The app features a modern and user-friendly interface, ensuring a smooth navigation experience.

-- **API Integration (Future Scope)**: Planned integration with APIs will enable fetching facts dynamically, ensuring the content is always fresh and up-to-date.
+- **API Integration**: Integration with APIs has enabled fetching facts dynamically, ensuring the content is always fresh and up-to-date for the random fact.

 - **Widget Support (Future Scope)**: Integration of home screen widgets will provide users with quick access to random facts directly from their home screens.